 The correct weight gain is one of many factors that may help ensure a healthy pregnancy.
-Keep in mind this is not the time to try a new, fad, or extreme diet to control weight gain.
-It can be harmful to your unborn baby.
+Keep in mind this is not the time to try a new fad or extreme diet to control weight gain.
+It can be harmful to you and your child.

 Gaining too little weight can increase the risk for: